prasen19/Relative-Humidity-prediction-based-on-Gases-Concentration-and-Temp/README.md

-# Relative Humidity prediction based on Gases Concentration and Temperature available
+# Relative Humidity prediction based on Gases concentration and Temperature available

+## Overview
-Humidity prediction is one of the important aspect in weather prediction analysis to find out temperature and rain precipitation predictions.
+1. Humidity prediction is one of the important aspect in weather prediction analysis to find out temperature and rain precipitation predictions.

-This is project is a regression model which will try to predict relative humidity (humidity %) in the given area using gases concentration and temperature available in that particular area.
+2. This project is a regression model that will try to predict relative humidity (humidity %) in the given area using gases concentration and temperature available in that particular area.

-The dataset contains 9358 instances of hourly averaged responses from an array of 5 metal oxide chemical sensors embedded in an Air Quality Chemical Multi Sensor Device.
+3. The dataset contains 9358 instances of hourly averaged responses from an array of 5 metal oxide chemical sensors embedded in an Air Quality Chemical Multi-Sensor Device.

-The device was located on the field in a significantly polluted area, at road level,within an Italian city.
+4. The device was located on the field in a significantly polluted area, at road level, within an Italian city.
 Data were recorded from March 2004 to April 2005.

-Ground Truth hourly averaged concentrations for CO, Non Metanic Hydrocarbons, Benzene, Total Nitrogen Oxides (NOx) and Nitrogen Dioxide (NO2) and were provided by a co-located reference certified analyzer.
+5. Ground Truth hourly averaged concentrations for CO, Non-Metanic Hydrocarbons, Benzene, Total Nitrogen Oxides (NOx), and Nitrogen Dioxide (NO2) were provided by a co-located reference certified analyzer.

-Missing values are tagged with -200 value.
+6. Missing values are tagged with -200 value.

 The Best Results among different values of alpha are: